-When prostate cancer is primarily limited to the prostate gland itself, surgery is often the recommended treatment if the “watchful waiting” approach is no longer appropriate.
+When prostate cancer is primarily limited to the prostate gland itself, surgery is often the recommended treatment if the “active surveillance” approach is no longer appropriate.

-A robotic-assisted prostatectomy is similar to laparoscopic prostate surgery in that smaller incisions, referred to as keyhole incisions, are made and specialized instruments are used.
-Robotic surgery also involves the incorporation of advanced robotic technology designed to be minimally invasive and highly precise.
+In a robot assisted prostatectomy, smaller incisions, sometimes referred to as keyhole incisions, are made and specialized instruments are used through these incisions to remove the prostate.
+Robotic surgery involves the incorporation of advanced and sophisticated robotic technology designed to be minimally invasive and highly precise.

 Who is a Good Candidate for This Procedure?

 Generally, any man who has a prostate gland that needs to be removed because it has been affected by cancer is a possible candidate for this type of surgery.
 Patients are typically evaluated to determine if there are underlying health issues that could complicate surgery.
 You may also be asked to stop taking blood-thinning medications prior to having robot assisted prostate gland removal to minimize bleeding risks.

 Robot assisted prostatectomy is the first line of therapy for most men but other treatments such as radiation or hormonal therapy can be added later on if there are signs of recurrence after surgery.

 A robot assisted prostatectomy involves the use of a robotic surgical system that may be better thought of as computer assisted surgery.
 The robotic instruments are inserted through the keyhole incision and then four of these instruments including a camera are held by the robotic cart that stands next to the patient.
 The surgeon is in complete control of the procedure as the robot does not move on its own but are under the direct control of the surgeon from the console.